TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkOffice365TranslationRule.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IOffice365TranslationRuleRequest>: Office 365 Translation Rule Request
+`BODY <IOffice365TranslationRuleRequest>`: Office 365 Translation Rule Request
   - `[BuiltIn <String>]`: Built-in translations for Office 365 (Microsoft Graph) export:         * `user_alternate_email` - Translate `alternateEmail` field of JumpCloud user to `otherMails` field of Microsoft Graph `user`         * `user_business_phones` - Translate `number` field of first JumpCloud user `phoneNumber` of type `work` to `businessPhones` field of Microsoft Graph `user`         * `user_city` - Translate `locality` field of JumpCloud user address of type `work` to `city` field of Microsoft Graph user         * `user_country` - Translate `country` field of JumpCloud user address of type `work` to `country` field of Microsoft Graph `user`         * `user_department` - Translate `department` field of JumpCloud user to `department` field of Microsoft Graph `user`         * `user_job_title` - Translate `jobTitle` field of JumpCloud user to `jobTitle` field of Microsoft Graph `user`         * `user_manager` - Translate `manager` field of JumpCloud user to `manager` field of Microsoft Graph `user`         * `user_mobile_phone` - Translate `number` field of first JumpCloud user `phoneNumber` of type `mobile` to `mobilePhone` field of Microsoft Graph `user`         * `user_office_location` - Translate `location` field of JumpCloud user to `officeLocation` field of Microsoft Graph `user`         * `user_postal_code` - Translate `postalCode` field of JumpCloud user address of type `work` to `postalCode` field of Microsoft Graph `user`         * `user_principal_name_from_alternate_email` - Translate user `alternateEmail` field of Jumpcloud user to `userPrincipalName` field of Microsoft Graph `user`         * `user_state` - Translate `region` field of JumpCloud user address of type `work` to `state` field of Microsoft Graph `user`         * `user_street_address` - Translate `streetAddress` field of JumpCloud user address of type `work` to `streetAddress` field of Microsoft Graph user
   - `[Direction <String>]`: Direction identify if a attribute is going to be exported or imported from Office365         * `Export`- The data will exported from the user modal to Office365

-INPUTOBJECT <IJumpCloudApiIdentity>: Identity Parameter
+`INPUTOBJECT <IJumpCloudApiIdentity>`: Identity Parameter
   - `[AccountId <String>]`:
   - `[ActivedirectoryId <String>]`:
   - `[AdministratorId <String>]`: